Proposals and Donations

 Temporary (less than 18 months lead time)

-If this is a temporary project, we will follow up with you if we have any additional questions.
+If this is a temporary project (sited for over twenty-four hours up to 2 years) we will follow up with you if we have any additional questions.
 We’ll also let you know about any City permissions that apply to your project, including:

 - Special events permit